Header Image

 Option 2:

-Other areas of the brain of people with ADHD can compensate for the below-average working memory.
+Other areas of the brain of people with can compensate for the below-average working memory.

 This could be an adaptation reaction.
 It is generally known that the brain is able to shift tasks from “defective” brain areas to “functional” brain areas.
 The recovery and restoration of abilities in stroke patients through intensive training is based on this mechanism.
 This neuroplasticity also exists independently of a stroke.